NOAA-EMC/NCEPLIBS-bufr/docs/dx_tables.md

 with the BUFRLIB software.
 Any such file consists of three distinct sections [Section 1](#section1), [Section 2](#section2) and [Section 3](#section3), each of which is described in further detail below.
-For the purposes of this tutorial, we'll use the following sample DX BUFR tables file and refer back to it at several points throughout the remainder of the discussion:
+For the purposes of this tutorial, we'll use the following sample DX BUFR tables file:

 ## Sample DX BUFR tables file